All about the CEFR

 You can improve your level by doing things outside the classroom.
 Socialising with English-speaking friends, reading the newspaper and watching films and TV in English will all help to improve your level.
 Find something you are really interested in, and use English as a way to learn more about it.
 Learning will feel like fun, instead of hard work!

-This blog post was written by Harriet, one of the trainers at The London School of English
+This blog post was written by Harriet, one of our trainers at The London School of English

 Why study at The London School of English?